nais/doc/basics/deploy.md

 This section will take you through the deployment of your application, using the _NAIS deploy_ tool.

 NAIS deploy enables you to deploy your application into [any cluster](../README.md#nais-clusters) from any continuous integration platform, including GitHub Actions, CircleCI, Travis CI and Jenkins.

+{% hint style="info" %}
 Note: Using _naisd_ or _JIRA Autodeploy_ to deploy your application?
 These mechanisms are deprecated and are going to be shut down.

 See [migration guide from naisd to Naiserator](../legacy/migrating-from-naisd.md).
-All information on the current page relates to Naiserator compatible `nais.yaml` files.
-You can also read the [naisd user documentation](../legacy/naisd.md).
+All information on this page relates to Naiserator compatible `nais.yaml` files.
+For information about _naisd_, see [naisd user documentation](../legacy/naisd.md).
+{% endhint %}

-### How it works
+## How it works

 1. Create a deployment request using [deployment-cli](https://github.com/navikt/deployment-cli) in your build pipeline.
 This request is sent to Github's [deployment API](https://developer.github.com/v3/repos/deployments/) and is then forwarded to NAIS deploy.
 2. NAIS deploy verifies the integrity and authenticity of the deployment, assumes the identity of the deploying team, and applies your _Kubernetes resources_ into the specified [cluster](../README.md#nais-clusters).
 3. If you deployed any _Application_ or _Deployment_ resources, NAIS deploy will wait until these are rolled out successfully, or a timeout occurs.
 4. The deployment status is continually posted back to Github and is available through their API, enabling integration with your pipeline or monitoring setup.

-### Summary
+## Summary

 1. Make sure the [prerequisites](#prerequisites) are met before attempting to use NAIS deploy.
 2. [Enable deployments for your repository](#enable-deployments-for-your-repository).